Corky's Debt to His Father: Background

 After the Red Krayola disbanded in 1968, Mayo Thompson returned to Walt Andrus' Studio with various Nashville session musicians to record a solo album.
-Corky's Debt To His Father was recorded and released in 1970 on independent record label Texas Revolution.
-At the time, promotional posters were distributed for the album in Rolling Stone magazine in 1971 and later the Texas zine Not Fade Away in 1977.
+Corky's Debt to His Father was recorded and released in 1970 on independent record label Texas Revolution.
+At the time, promotional posters were distributed for the album in Rolling Stone in 1971 and later the Texas zine Not Fade Away in 1977.

 The cover image is an illustration by John Charles Dollman for an article in the British newspaper The Graphic published September 10, 1892.
 The album's title was inspired by a cat named Corky which laid "cigar" shaped turds.
 The phrase "Corky's Cigar" would be displayed on the side of the record sleeve.'
 In an interview, Thompson remarked about the plans they had before the demise of the Texas Revolution label: "We were going to make records of the news.
 We were going to put the newspaper to music, and sell it on street corners.
 Like make it in one day, press it, and sell it the next week.
 Topical songs, sold out of the back of a truck.
-All the things that we've later come to see - indie music, the DIY scene, all that stuff.
+All the things that we've later come to see—indie music, the DIY scene, all that stuff."